Mental Health Counseling

 Job Outlook

-According to the U.S. Bureau of Labor Statistics, nurse practitioner is noted as the #2 best job in the U.S. and boasts a 46% growth rate through 2031.
+According to U.S. News & World Report, nurse practitioner is the #1 best job in the nation, boasting a 46% growth rate through 2033.

 Salary Potential

-The median annual salary for nurse practitioners was $113,000 in 2021 (AANP.org), but many factors can affect how much you earn, such as where you live and in which sector you practice.
+The Bureau of Labor Statistics states that the median annual salary for nurse practitioners was $128,490 in 2023, but many factors can affect how much you earn, such as where you live and in which sector you practice.

 Work Environment